-In Auto mode, the oscilloscope will allot the maximum memory and sample rate possible based on the activity within each pair of channels.
-As long as only one channel in each of the pairs is turned on, regardless of which number, the maximum sample rate and memory for the total number of active channels is used.
+In Auto mode, the oscilloscope will allot the maximum memory possible based on the activity within each pair of channels.
+As long as only one channel in each of the pairs is turned on, regardless of which number, the maximum memory for the total number of active channels is used.
 Turning on both channels in any pair has the same effect as selecting the full number of Active Channels, and each channel will acquire at the standard specification.

-Refer to Acquisition System in the product datasheet for maximum sample rate and memory in each mode.
+Refer to Acquisition System in the product datasheet for maximum memory in each mode.